singer-io/getting-started/README.md

 If you can't find an existing Streamer for the data source you want to replicate, then it's time to build your own Streamer.
-A Streamer is just a program, written in any language, that outputs data records and bookmarks to *stdout* in the Stitch Stream format.
+A Streamer is just a program, written in any language, that outputs data to *stdout* in the Stitch Stream format.
 You can read a detailed description of the format [here](format.html), but most of what you need to know can be seen in this simple example, which is the commit data from this repository produced by the [stream-github](https://github.com/stitchstreams/stream-github)
 Streamer: